profandyfield/discovr/README.md

   robust parameter estimation, heteroscedasticity-consistent tests of parameters, robust tests of means based on trimmed data, *post hoc* tests.
-- `discovr_12`: Comparing means adjusted for other variables.
-  Essentially ‘Analysis of Covariance (ANCOVA)’ designs but taught using a general linear model framework.
-Covers setting contrasts, Type III sums of squares, the *F*-statistic, robust parameter estimation, heteroscedasticity-consistent tests of parameters, robust tests of adjusted means, *post hoc* tests, Bayes factors.
+- `discovr_12`: Linear models involving continuous and categorical predictors.
+The first example looks at the case o moderation (non-paralell slopes models), whereas the second explores comparing means adjusted for other variables (a parallel slopes model or ‘Analysis of Covariance (ANCOVA)’).
+The tutorial covers setting contrasts, fitting the models, evaluating effects using *F*-statistics based on Type III sums of squares and diagnostic plots, and interpretting the model using heteroscedasticity-consistent tests of parameters and *post hoc* tests.
 - `discovr_13`: Factorial designs.
 Fitting models for two-way factorial designs (independent measures) using `lm()`.
 This tutorial builds on previous ones to show how models can be fit with two categorical